 05 of 10

 If you can handle the thrills (which are pretty thrilling), no trip to Disney World would be complete without a visit to the classic The Twilight Zone-themed attraction.
 At its core, the Tower of Terror is a relatively basic drop tower ride, which is a staple at many amusement parks.
-However, the elaborate theme and effects take it to, well, a whole different zone.
+However, the elaborate theme and effects take it to a whole different zone.
+The "Fourth Dimension” sequence, in which the elevator cars move horizontally, is freaky and especially wonderful.

 06 of 10